AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ​Personalization at scale allows businesses the ability to personalize the shopping experience for every customer touchpoint based on immediate context and previously observed behavior.
 The goal is to present the most relevant and personalized experience possible every time.

-To understand the benefits of delivering a personalized shopping experience, download the [_Getting Started with Pesonalization at Scale_](https://business.adobe.com/resources/reports/getting-started-with-personalization-at-scale.html) report.
+To understand the benefits of delivering a personalized shopping experience, download the [_Getting Started with Personalization at Scale_](https://business.adobe.com/resources/reports/getting-started-with-personalization-at-scale.html) report.

 Creating a personalized shopping experience requires that you become familiar with the type of data needed to understand the shopper context.
 From there, you learn which features in Adobe Commerce use that data to unlock customer insights so you can create that personalized shopping experience.